 Of course, just because I grew up with the Hebrew pronunciation doesn't mean that hummus is an Israeli dish.
 Hummus existed long before Israel did.
 "Hummus" is actually an Arabic word that means "chickpeas" because, well, that's primarily what hummus is.
 Lots of countries, regions, and cultures have tried to claim hummus as theirs over the years — its history can be traced back centuries in North Africa, Egypt, the Middle East, and Mediterranean regions like Greece.

 In researching this post I learned that there are seemingly infinite varieties of hummus.
-The Wikipedia page for Israeli hummus lists 19 types of Israeli hummus alone.
 And did you know that Lebanon and Israel have gone to court over the classification of hummus?

 In the interest of full transparency, I called this "Israeli-style" hummus because the ratio of ingredients most closely resembles other recipes for "Israeli-style" hummus that I found in my research.
 But like I said, so many cultures claim hummus as theirs and have their own unique spin on the combo of ingredients that it's probably not too dissimilar from some other cultures' hummus preparations.